 For more information, please see the Web site of the U.S. Copyright Office at www.copyright.gov, especially their FAQ's at www.copyright.gov/help/faq.

 University students, faculty and staff all have a large stake in the performance of our network and how file sharing effects your Internet bandwidth.
 Not only is the practice of downloading most copyrighted media illegal, it can also consume a disproportionate share of network resources.
-Furman University does not support the theft of copyrighted material, and the University uses packet shaping technology to help deter illegal file sharing between the campus network and the Internet.
+We encourage all users to review and respect Furman University's network usage policies.
+We discourage improper network usage, including but not limited to: copyright infringement, hacking, bullying or other electronic abuse.

 Notices of copyright and intellectual property violations received by Information Technology Services involving students will be referred to Student Life for disciplinary action.
 Faculty violations will be sent to the Dean of Faculty.
 The Director of Human Resources will receive notices of staff violations.
 The illegal downloading or sharing of copyrighted media may result in fines, the loss of access to all network resources at Furman University, and/or criminal prosecution.